A Scalable Pipeline for Enabling Non-Verbal Speech Generation and Understanding: Methodology

 \section{Methodology}

-This section presents our data processing pipeline, \textit{NonVerbalSpeech-38K Pipeline}, as illustrated in Figure~\ref{fig:pipeline}.
-It consists of three main stages: Data Preparation and Preprocessing, Non-Verbal Segment Detection, and Integration of Non-Verbal Tags into Speech Content.
-Among these, Non-Verbal Segment Detection serves as the core component of the pipeline.
-We detail each step below.
+This section presents our \textit{NonVerbalSpeech-38K} annotation pipeline (Fig.~\ref{fig:pipeline}).
+It consists of three main stages: Data Preparation and Preprocessing, NV Segment Detection, and Incorporation of NV Tags into Speech Content.
+We describe each stage in detail below.